RazLandau/ML/MLP/README.md

-Implementation of the [Multilayer Perceptron Network](https://en.wikipedia.org/wiki/Multilayer_perceptron), and exploring how training is affected by the network architecture with [Keras](https://keras.io/)
+Implementation of the [Multilayer Perceptron Network](https://en.wikipedia.org/wiki/Multilayer_perceptron), and exploring how training is affected by the network architecture with [Keras](https://keras.io/) on the [MNIST dataset](http://yann.lecun.com/exdb/mnist/)